Frobenius-Poincar\'e function and Hilbert-Kunz multiplicity: Introduction

-converges to a function $F(y)$ which is holomorphic everywhere on the complex plane; furthermore the convergence is uniform on every compact subset of the complex plane.
+converges, as $n$ goes to infinity, to a function $F(y)$ which is holomorphic everywhere on the complex plane.
+Furthermore, this convergence is uniform on every compact subset.
 We call this function $F(y)$ the \textit{Frobenius-Poincar\'e function} associated to the pair $(R,I)$.\\

 The Frobenius-Poincar\'e function can be viewed as a natural refinement of the Hilbert-Kunz multiplicity (see \Cref{HK multiplicity}).
 Indeed, for the pair $(R,I),$ the Hilbert-Kunz multiplicity is the value of the Frobenius-Poincar\'e function at zero.
 In fact, we provide an explicit formula for the coefficients of the power series expansion of the Frobenius-Poincar\'e entire function around zero, from which it is apparent that each of the coefficients of this power series is an invariant generalizing the Hilbert-Kunz multiplicity (see \Cref{power series expansion}).
+Even when $R$ is a polynomial ring, there are examples of ideals with the same Hilbert-Kunz multiplicity but different Frobenius-Poincar\'e functions- see \Cref{fine structure}.
 Like the Hilbert-Kunz multiplicity itself, the Frobenius-Poincar\'e function of $(R,I)$ depends only on the tight closure of $I$ in the ring $R$, as we prove in \Cref{dependence on tight closure}.\\\\

-We also define the Frobenius-Poincar\'e function more generally for triples $(M,R,I)$, where $M$ is a finitely generated $\Z$-graded $R$ module; see \Cref{main definition}.
-We show that the Frobenius-Poincar\'e function is additive on short exact sequences in \Cref{additivity over short exact sequences}.\\\\ One reason for introducing Frobenius-Poincar\'e functions is the expectation that these \textit{entire functions} (see \Cref{Notation}) reveal more information about the pair $(R,I)$ (or about the triple $(M,R,I)$) than the Hilbert-Kunz multiplicity does.
-In fact, we show in \Cref{fine structure} that even when $R$ is a polynomial ring, there are examples of ideals with the same Hilbert-Kunz multiplicity but different Frobenius-Poincar\'e functions.\\
+The information carried by the Frobenius-Poincar\'e function can also be understood in terms of homological data associated to the pair $(R,I)$.
+For example, when $R$ is a polynomial ring (or more generally, when $R/I$ has finite projective dimension), we prove that the Frobenius-Poincar\'e function has the form